Conjugacy classes in Weyl groups and q-W algebras: Abstract

 \section{Abstract}

-We define noncommutative deformations $W_q^s(G)$ of algebras of regular functions on certain transversal slices to the set of conjugacy classes in an algebraic group $G$ which play the role of Slodowy slices in algebraic group theory.
+We define noncommutative deformations $W_q^s(G)$ of algebras of functions on certain (finite coverings of) transversal slices to the set of conjugacy classes in an algebraic group $G$ which play the role of Slodowy slices in algebraic group theory.
 The algebras $W_q^s(G)$ called q-W algebras are labeled by (conjugacy classes of) elements $s$ of the Weyl group of $G$.
 The algebra $W_q^s(G)$ is a quantization of a Poisson structure defined on the corresponding transversal slice in $G$ with the help of Poisson reduction of a Poisson bracket associated to a Poisson--Lie group $G^*$ dual to a quasitriangular Poisson--Lie group.
-We also define a quantum group counterpart of the category of generalized Gelfand--Graev representations and establish an equivalence between this category and the category of representations of the corresponding q-W algebra.
 The algebras $W_q^s(G)$ can be regarded as quantum group counterparts of W--algebras.
 However, in general they are not deformations of the usual W--algebras.

 \keywords{ Quantum group, W-algebra}